Stan Reents, PharmD

 • Try out several treadmills.
 Test different models of treadmills before making your final choice.
 If the machine doesn't feel comfortable to you, you won't use it, so bring your running shoes and plan to test each machine for several minutes.
 Look for sturdy construction features such as a wide and flexible running surface, an easy-to-read console and a variety of programming options, including those that let you get going quickly or that let you customize and personalize your workouts.

 • Check out the exercise programs.
-While most treadmills have adjustable inclines and speed settings, the range of programming options run the gamut from basic fat burning and cardio workouts to far more elaborate programming, such as the Life Fitness Sports Training Workouts, which simulate outside terrain with both 5K and 10K race courses, available on Life Fitness' newest treadmills.
+While most treadmills have adjustable inclines and speed settings, the range of programming options run the gamut from basic fat burning and cardio workouts to far more elaborate programming.

 • Evaluate the width and length of the belt.
-Make sure the handrails are far enough apart so your hands/arms move freely when running, however, the belt should not be so wide that you have trouble straddling it when you stand on the side rails.
+Make sure the handrails are far enough apart so your arms can swing freely when running.
+However, the belt should not be so wide that you have trouble straddling it when you stand on the side rails.
 Belts typically range 20 - 22 inches in width.
 Also, if you have long legs, make sure the running platform is not too short for your stride.
 The running platform typically ranges 55 - 60 inches.
 A running deck of 22x60 is considered "huge".

 • Investigate the warranty.
 Don't forget to ask about warranties on parts and service.